MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/troubleshoot-azure-files.md

 > Error Code: UserErrorTargetFileShareQuotaNotSufficient
 > Error Message: Target File share does not have sufficient storage size quota for restore

-Increase the target file share size quota to accommodate the restore data and retry the operation
+Increase the target file share size quota to accommodate the restore data and retry the operation.

 ### File Sync PreRestoreFailed - Restore operation failed as an error occurred while performing pre restore operations on File Sync Service resources associated with the target file share